cortex-js/compute-engine/src/docs/guide-canonical-form.md

 The canonical form of an expression is always the same when used with a given Compute Engine instance.
-However, do not rely on the canonical form as future versions of the Compute Engine could provide a different result.
+However, do not rely on the canonical form as future versions of the Compute Engine could have a different definition of canonical form.

 **To check if an expression is canonical** use `expr.isCanonical`.